ASV44/MIDPS_LABS/LAB2/README.md

 - ## IDE used features

 Working on this project we used [common repo](https://github.com/strdr4605/Calculator-OSX), with 2 branches, which was direct "connected" to IDE, which allows us to commit and push to repo direct from IDE, also we periodically merge `master` with  `logic` branches and solve conflicts also directly in IDE.

+# Conclusion

+This laboratory work, gives better understanding about development of Desktop app and integrated IDE tools which allow you to optimize your work, and personal for me this was a challenge to develop app almoast without examples, only with some documentation.
+I have dicovered a lot of new things related to `Swift` and Mac OS X desktop development, and I have understand that `Swift` development is easy and intersting.